kyma-project/cli/README.md

 > **NOTE**: To use Kyma CLI as a kubectl plugin, use Kubernetes version 1.12.0 or higher.

-A plugin is a standalone executable file with a name prefixed with `kubectl-` .
-To use the plugin perform the following steps:
+A plugin is a standalone executable file with a name prefixed with `kubectl-` .To use the plugin, perform the following steps:

-1. Rename a `kyma` binary to `kubectl-kyma` and place it anywhere in your **{PATH}**:
+1. Rename the `kyma` binary to `kubectl-kyma` and place it anywhere in your **{PATH}**:

 ```bash
 sudo mv ./kyma /usr/local/bin/kubectl-kyma
 ```

-2. Run `kubectl plugin list` command to see your plugin on the list of available plugins.
+2. Run `kubectl plugin list` command to see your plugin on the list of all available plugins.

 3. Invoke your plugin as a kubectl command: